alessandrobason/cmp400_honours/framework.md

     - keyRemapper: window to remap actions
     - controlsPage: window to display current controls
     - menuBar: menu bar at the top
-    - ssaveLoadFile: not a widget technically, but needed as otherwise imgui freaks out whenever nfd is opened
+    - saveLoadFile: not a widget technically, but needed as otherwise imgui freaks out whenever nfd is opened
   - imgui extended:
     - filledSlider: a slider that is filled until the value, instead of having an handle
     - input U8/Uint/Uint2/Uint3